White Center, Washington

 White Center is a census-designated place (CDP) in King County, Washington, United States.
 It lies between West Seattle and Burien.
 The population was 16,631 at the 2020 census.

 White Center is sometimes referred to by the nickname "Rat City" due to the historical presence of a military Relocation and Training Center during World War II.
 The Rat City Rollergirls are a Seattle roller derby team that began training in White Center.

+History

+In 1912, farmers near White Center paid for an interurban line, the Highland Park and Lake Burien Railway, to pass through White Center to reach Burien.
+A commercial core developed around the line between Southwest Roxbury Street and 16th Avenue Southwest.